heptarch/heptarch.github.io/drafts/demon.md

 configuring, jotting down readings, pulling on wires which radiate from the junction into the dark of other machine banks.
-She is about to start the Holborn cleaning cycle, but some premonitory instinct arrests her; she checks the readings again and notes a small discrepancy.
+She is about to start the Holborn cleaning cycle, but some premonitory instinct stops her; she checks the readings again and notes a small discrepancy.
 It could be dead rats in the tubes, blocking the light.

 Or it could be an object in the fourth dimension.